-For a complete list and description of App Engine's features, see the App Engine documentation.
+For a complete list and description of App Engine features, see the App Engine documentation.

 With container-based computing, you can focus on your application code, instead of on deployments and integration into hosting environments.
-Google Kubernetes Engine, GCP's containers as a service (CaaS) offering, is built on the open source Kubernetes system, which gives you the flexibility of on-premises or hybrid clouds, in addition to GCP's public cloud infrastructure.
+Google Kubernetes Engine (GKE), Google Cloud's containers as a service (CaaS) offering, is built on the open source Kubernetes system, which gives you the flexibility of on-premises or hybrid clouds, in addition to Google Cloud's public cloud infrastructure.

 Create and manage groups of Compute Engine instances running Kubernetes, called clusters.
-Kubernetes Engine uses Compute Engine instances as nodes in a cluster.
+GKE uses Compute Engine instances as nodes in a cluster.
 Each node runs the Docker runtime, a Kubernetes node agent that monitors the health of the node, and a simple network proxy.